What is py3plex?

 Create professional network diagrams with:

-Automatic multilayer layouts
+Automatic multilayer layouts that preserve layer separation.

-Customizable styling and colors
+Customizable styling and colors.

-Support for large networks (1000+ nodes)
+Support for large networks (1000+ nodes).

-Export to multiple formats (PNG, PDF, SVG)
+Export to multiple formats (PNG, PDF, SVG).

 High-Performance I/O

-Apache Arrow/Parquet support for large datasets
+Apache Arrow/Parquet support for large datasets.

-NetworkX compatibility for easy integration
+NetworkX compatibility for easy integration.

-Multiple input formats (edge lists, adjacency matrices, JSON)
+Multiple input formats (edge lists, adjacency matrices, JSON) without forcing layer flattening.

 What Makes py3plex Unique?